-3. Please print, read carefully, and sign this consent form regarding fees and payment here.
+3. Please print, read carefully, and sign this form regarding electronic and other office communications here.

 Counselling, psychotherapy, and life coaching are all offered.
-Every session is confidential and at no time will any records be shared without your explicit written permission, unless a situation involving personal or public safety is involved that requires disclosure by regulations (see the consent form below for full information and details).
+Every session is confidential and at no time will any records be shared without your explicit written permission, unless a situation involving personal or public safety is involved that requires disclosure by regulations (see the consent form under "The Paperwork" for full information and details).

 Cheryl's office is located inside the red brick building just south of The American House restaurant, with the entrance and parking off Mill Street (which turns into Waterdown Road as it goes south toward Burlington).
 Parking is free of charge.
 Enter through the door at the front of the building and have a seat in the waiting area.

 Feel free to bring a magazine or book with you while you wait.
 Please take a seat and Cheryl will come out to get you as she finishes with her previous client.

 For Cheryl's full blog post on What to Expect from Counselling, read more here.
 For other basic information about counselling with Cheryl, read more below.

 Your First Meeting:

 Feel free to bring a drink or snack to appointments if you want to.
 Cheryl will bring you to her office where you can set your things down.
 There is a Keurig machine as well - bring a mug and your favourite K-cup, or choose from a selection there if you like.
 Cheryl will then go over the intake forms with you.